theriddleofenigma/assignment/README.md

 - Go to User Import link from the navigation menu.
 - Try uploading the excel-file.
 Then click the import button to import the excel-data.
 - It will update the user record if the email already exists.
 Otherwise, it will create a new user record.
 - It will notify you if any errors is there.
-Also, you will get a message if the import is successfully done.
+Also, you will get a message once the import is successfully done.

 ## Steps to validate - Caching User Profile
 - Login with a user account.